 March is Colorectal Cancer Awareness Month

 In 1970, Vince Lombardi died from colon cancer at the young age of 57, just ten weeks after his diagnosis.
-Now, more than 50 years later, colorectal cancer (CRC) is the third leading cause of cancer death for both men and women.
+Today, colorectal cancer (CRC) is the third most commonly diagnosed cancer in the country, with an estimated 158,850 new cases expected this year.

 Early detection saves lives.
-That’s why the Vince Lombardi Cancer Foundation is taking action this March to spread awareness and highlight our partners working to prevent, treat, and ultimately cure colorectal cancer.
+That’s why the Vince Lombardi Cancer Foundation is taking action this March to spread awareness.
+Follow us on Facebook, Instagram, and LinkedIn to help make an impact by liking and sharing our posts.
+Every share, every conversation, and every informed decision can help save a life.

 stomach pains, cramps, or aches that don't go away